Chia-Network/chia-docs/docs/plotting/plotting-software.md

 Requirements
 - OS: Windows, Mac, or Linux OS (64-bit is required); Intel and ARM (Apple Silicon) are both supported.
-- Memory: 416 GiB of available RAM
+- Memory: 416 GB of available RAM
 - Temporary Disk: Not used
 - GPU: Not used